 photographic reconnaissance version.
 Delivered to the U. S. Army.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group, 25th Photographic Reconnaissance Squadron.
 No known nickname or nose art.
 When lost, engines V-1710 serial numbers 94860 and 30560.

 Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group, 25th Photographic Reconnaissance Squadron.

 No known nickname or nose art.

-On March 3, 1944 took off from Nadzab Airfield No. 4 (APO 713 Unit 1) on a photographic reconnaissance mission over Tadji.
+On March 3, 1944 took off from Nadzab Airfield No. 4 (APO 713 Unit 1) piloted by 2nd Lt.
+Edwin A. Christian on a photographic reconnaissance mission over Tadji.
 Weather was clear.
 No information about this aircraft was received after take off.
-It failed to return and was declared Missing In Action (MIA).
+When it failed to return and was declared Missing In Action (MIA).